Joint Tenants vs Tenants in Common – What’s the Difference?

 And for the purposes of CGT, the ATO treats joint tenants as tenants in common with equal shares in the property.

-So, David and Kayla turned their property into an investment property, they would split the capital gain or loss equally if they ended up selling.
+So, if David and Kayla turned their property into an investment property, they would split the capital gain or loss equally if they ended up selling.
 If Kayla dies, David would assume the entire capital gains tax obligation on the property’s eventual sale.

 Land Tax

-Each State and Territory applies similar rules as the ATO does to capital gains tax.
+Each state and territory applies similar rules as the ATO does to capital gains tax.
 This means that regardless of whether you’re a tenant in common or a joint tenant, you’re considered joint owners and are known together as the primary taxpayer.

 This means that they are considered a single owner.

-However, where each party to the joint ownership owns property outside of the co-ownership, they’ll be considered the secondary taxpayer.
+However, if each party to the joint ownership owns property outside of the co-ownership, they’ll be considered the secondary taxpayer.
 So, their interest in the jointly owned property will be considered together with any other property they own.

 Income Tax